sjirwin/descriptors/talk_proposal.md

 This talk is driven by curiosity: after seeing a lightning talk on descriptors, I couldn’t stop wondering how `@property` actually works under the hood.
 That curiosity led me down a deep rabbit hole of Python internals - and ultimately to this talk.

-We’ll explore descriptors primarily through live coding, starting with simple, focused examples and then gradually building up a core case study: a `CartesianPoint2D` class.
+We’ll explore descriptors primarily through live coding, starting with simple, focused examples and then gradually building up a core case study.
 Along the way, we’ll look at how Python handles attribute lookup, the difference between data and non-data descriptors, and how descriptors can be used for computed attributes, caching, and validation.

 The goal is to demystify descriptors and show that they’re not just for language wizards - once you understand the underlying mechanics, writing your own is surprisingly straightforward.
 Attendees should walk away with a deeper understanding of Python’s object model and a new perspective on features they already use every day.